samsas1/vero_mocha/README.md

 - **admin-api**: Request forwarding service for administrative operations.
 - **core**: Contains all business services, repositories, and REST controllers.
 Uses PostgreSQL for persistence.
 - **commons**: Shared data transfer objects (DTOs) and common utilities used across all modules.
-- **e2e**: Integration and end-to-end tests.
+- **e2e**: End-to-end tests.
 - **public-api**: Request forwarding service for public operations.

 API's are separated from core for network isolation purposes.
-Ideally, the Admin-api would not be accessible without a VPN connection to the company VPC.
-Only Public-api should accept requests from the public internet.
+Ideally, the admin-api would not be accessible without a VPN connection to the company VPC.
+Only public-api should accept requests from the public internet.

 ## Assumptions